All Episodes

 No, she doesn't think that's the standard.

-Do you do you understand what you just heard?
+Do you understand what you just heard?

-Mary Mapes, Dan Rather's producer, 60 minutes too.
+Mary Mapes, Dan Rather's producer, 60 Minutes Too.

 No, the standard is not on us to prove they're authentic.